Frequently Asked Questions

-The activator molecules carry the messages that tell your cells to activate antioxidants stored in your body.
-Antioxidants are chemicals (both naturally occurring and man-made) that keep oxidative free radicals in check and prevent them from causing other cellular damage.
+The activator molecules carry the messages that tell your cells to activate antioxidants stored in your body; both activator molecules and antioxidants are naturally occurring and man-made.
+Antioxidants keep oxidative free radicals in check and prevent them from causing other cellular damage.
 However, antioxidants don’t work unless activated by redox signaling molecules.

 Messenger molecules are responsible for enabling proper cell communication within your body to ensure optimal performance of the immune system.
 They also activate your body's immune system to protect against bacteria, viruses, and infection.

 Oxidative stress creates an imbalance between pro-oxidants and antioxidant systems in your body.
 An imbalance can be a result of several environmental factors such as exposure to pollutants, infections, poor diet, toxins, and radiation.
 To counter this, your body utilizes redox signaling molecules to communicate and to help maintain a healthy balance between pro-oxidants and antioxidants.

 Your health depends on a balance between oxidative stress and antioxidant defenses.
 As we age, and as stress and environmental toxins inundate our lives and weaken our defenses, normal cellular function declines, and with it, the body’s ability to produce and maintain a proper balance of redox signaling molecules.